MaximeMaxime/data_engineer_exercise/README.md

 <br></br>

-# Exercise 1 : Data Ingestion / Scraping
+# Exercise 1a : Data Ingestion / RSS
 1. Design and implement a pipeline to ingest the RSS feed from https://www.cbc.ca/cmlink/rss-topstories and retrieve the following info about the ingested articles
     * Timestamp
     * Author
     * Title
     * Descriptive text
-2. Push the ingested data to the service in Exercise 2
+2. Create a service to post the ingested data to the service in *Exercise 2*

+# Exercice 1b : Data Ingestion / Web Scraping
-**Extra points** : What would you do if there was no RSS feed available?
-Implement an engine that would retrieve the same information directly from https://www.cbc.ca/news periodically (ex : every hour)
+Implement an engine that retrieves the same information as in *Exercise 1a* by directly scraping from https://www.cbc.ca/news periodically (ex : every hour, using a scheduling tool)

+# Exercise 1c: Data Ingestion / API
+Implement an engine that retrieves the same information as in *Exercise 1a* using the Twitter API on CBC's Twitter account https://twitter.com/CBC

 # Exercise 2 : Data Engineering & Storing
-As data is received from the service in Exercise 1, it should be curated then stored.
+As data is received from the services in Exercise 1a 1b and 1c, it should be curated and stored.
 1. Clean up the data to facilitate its retrieval as described in *Exercise 3*
 2. Store the data in the engine of your choice, keep in mind the following requirements :
-    * There will be many services like the one in Exercise 1 pushing data from different sources
+    * There are many services posting concurently from different sources
     * Later use of the stored data will be to be retrieved as described in *Exercise 3*

 # Exercise 3 : Retrieve API